 GROOMING SENIOR DOGS

 Dogs are considered seniors at varying ages depending mainly on breed and size.
 Small dogs may not be considered as senior until they are 9 or 10 years old.
 As the size of the dog increases, the age at which they are considered seniors decreases.
 Great Danes are considered seniors about the age of 6 or 7 years old.

-Diseases that tend to effect senior dogs include dental, kidney, liver and endocrine diseases.
+Diseases that tend to affect senior dogs include dental, kidney, liver, and endocrine diseases.
 We also see more warts and growths on senior dogs.
-Senior dogs can suffer from movement issues such as arthritis and Diabetes is more common in senior dogs.
+Senior dogs can suffer from movement issues such as arthritis and diabetes is more common in senior dogs.
 Mental changes can appear in senior dogs, they can become confused and afraid easily.
 For example, dogs who were never afraid of storms may suddenly become afraid of storms as they age.

 Here are how these normal, senior dog issues can impact the grooming process:

 - Dogs that have dental disease may be sensitive about having their muzzle held.

 - Dogs with kidney disease may need to drink water while at the salon and be taken out to go to the bathroom to avoid having an accident.

 - Dogs with endocrine diseases, such as hypothyroidism, may lack hair in some areas, they can be heavier than normal, and they may not move well.

 - Older dogs have warts and growths that groomers need to watch out for to avoid cutting them or accidentally removing them.